-List of help desk software metrics
+List of metrics in help desk software

-We will examine the following metrics:
+We will examine the following help desk KPIs:

 - Support tickets created vs. closed